haraka/Haraka/docs/plugins/tls.md

 ### key

 Specifies an alternative location for the key file.
-If multiple keys are to be specified, use `key[]=` assignment for each of them.
+For multiple keys, use `key[]=` assignment for each.
 Non-absolute paths are relative to the `config/` directory.

-For example, to configure single key and cert chain files, located in the `config/` directory, use the following in `tls.ini`:
+To configure a single key and a cert chain, located in the `config/` directory, use the following in `tls.ini`:

     key=example.com.key.pem
     cert=example.com.crt-chain.pem

-If multiple pairs of key and cert chain files should be used, outside of the haraka `config/` directory, configure instead:
+For multiple pairs of key and cert chain files should be used, outside of the haraka `config/` directory, configure instead:

     key[]=/etc/ssl/private/example.com.rsa.key.pem